 Where to use?

-You can use this gear in downhill or uphill climbs that need steady and low speed – like driving on a heavy, moving traffic on a steep hill.
-For example, if you’re going uphill on a winding road – like the Kennon Road to Baguio or the Pantabangan Road to Baler – you can engage L so that you’ll have enough climbing power.
+You can use this gear in downhill or uphill climbs that need steady and low speed – like driving on a heavy, moving traffic on a quite steep hill.
+For example, if you’re going uphill on an unfamiliar winding road – like the Kennon Road to Baguio or the Pantabangan Road to Baler – you can engage L so that you’ll have enough climbing power.

 Just like the L mode, the 2 mode means that the engine will only use the first 2 gears of your car.
 It will maximize the RPM of each gear to get the needed pull from the engine.
 However, in other models, it will start and lock in 2nd gear and will just move up when a certain range of RPM is reached to mitigate engine damage.